theamarks/theamarks/README.md

 ### 🪴 I'm building my skills in:

-APIs, writing R packages, git, command line, shiny, webscraping, geospatial analysis, python, scalable computing & more
+APIs, writing R packages, machine learning, git, command line, shiny, webscraping, geospatial analysis, python, scalable computing & more

 <!--
 **theamarks/theamarks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.